 |Contact fax number|

 The House Price Indices (HPI) are quarterly indicators that measure the changes in the dwellings transaction prices that households acquire on the market (both newly built and already existing).
 The data are based on harmonised definitions and concepts included in the Owner-occupied Housing Commission Regulation No 93/2013, Regulation (EU) 2016/792, and described in the OOH Technical Manual.

 • HPI of new dwellings (newly built and existing but new to the households’ sector);

 • HPI of existing dwellings (trade between households).

-The HPI emphasis on the market price of dwellings, so non-marketed prices are ruled out from the scope of the HPI (self-builders are excluded).
+The HPI emphasize on the market price of dwellings, so non-marketed prices are ruled out from the scope of the HPI (self-builders are excluded).
 All transactions are included (both cash and mortgage) acquired by households regardless of its final use, so dwellings bought by households for uses other than owner- occupancy are included (for investment, e.g. to rent it out).
 Price include land value.

 Luxury properties are out of the scope of HPI.

-HPI is constructed and produceed according to Regulation (EU) 2016/792 on harmonised indices of consumer prices and the house price index and the Commission Regulation (EU) No 93/2013 concerning harmonised indices of consumer prices, as regards establishing owner-occupied housing price indices.
+HPI are constructed and produceed according to Regulation (EU) 2016/792 on harmonised indices of consumer prices and the house price index and the Commission Regulation (EU) No 93/2013 concerning harmonised indices of consumer prices, as regards establishing owner-occupied housing price indices.